mdmtk/docs/edge/source/guide/csp/wireless.md

 Description:

->This parm will allow you to specify whether the state of the Bluetooth radio can be changed.
+>This parm will allow you to control whether the state (On/Off) of the Bluetooth radio can be changed.

 <div class="parm-table">
  <table>